philipnilsson/Badness10k/posts/2016-06-29-functional-patterns-identity-element.markdown

 instance using forests over trees.

-Consider the build system `gulp`, where we can describe a build step to minify our code base, but only in production, in the following manner.
+Consider the build system `gulp`, where we can describe a build step to minify our code base in production mode only with the following definition.

 ```javascript
 const optimize = env.production